How to buy the best slow cooker

 Auto cook

 Cooking on auto means the machine starts on high and drops to low for the rest of the cooking time.
-On the models Which? has tested, we've found that auto-cooked meat stews taste better than those cooked on either the high or low setting.
 Auto cook is a setting that's more commonly found on premium slow cookers.

-Where do I find the best slow cooker recipes?
+Where can I find slow cooker recipes?

-Most slow cookers come with a recipe book, or at least some recipes in the instruction manual to get you started.
-Most of your favourite recipes can be adapted for making in a slow cooker, you'll just need to reduce the amount of liquid used.
+Many slow cookers come with a recipe book, or at least some recipes in the instruction manual to get you started.
+And they should also give a guide on how to convert recipes for slow cooking - by reducing liquids for example.
 But if you're short of inspiration, a quick internet search will give many more slow cooker recipes to try - the sky's the limit!

-The instruction manual included with any slow cooker should also give a guide on how to reduce liquids, and convert recipes for slow cooking.